leemengtw/cat-recognition-train/README.md

 ## Train a Convoluational Neural Network

-All the code for building the model will be included in the[notebook]("cat_recognizer.ipynb").
+All the code for building the model will be included in this [notebook](cat_recognizer.ipynb).
 To actually execute code in the notebook, start a jupyter server:

 ```commandline